gsoft-inc/wl-squide/docs/guides/add-authentication.md

                     errorElement: <RootErrorBoundary />,
                     children: [
                         {
-                            // The login page is declared before the authentication boundary,
+                            // The login and logout page are declared before the authentication boundary,
-                            // therefore it's a public page.
+                            // therefore they are public page.
                             path: "/login",
                             element: <Login />
+                        },
+                        {
+                            path: "/logout",
+                            element: <Logout />
                         },
                         {
                             // Every page beyond the authenticated boundary are protected.